Journalism Internship Courses

 - Objectives – the intern shall secure at list of internship objectives prior to securing permission from the appropriate faculty supervisor.

 - Portfolio – the intern shall not engage in any internship that does not provide samples for the intern’s career portfolio.

 These assurances will be provided in addition to any and all requirements for the internship course, its reporting procedures and duties for professional supervisors.
 No internship credit application will be approved until all of the above have been fulfilled.
 The internship faculty supervisor of record still reserves the right to issue a pass/fail grade as s/he determines best regardless.

 Generally, interns must provide materials for review at the mid-point and end of the semester.
 Usually, these deliverables are internship journal entries and job summaries, however interns may be required to include more detailed items such as work samples.
 Specific details will be included in the course syllabus.
 Interns must also complete an end-of-semester evaluation of their internship experience.

 Employers are also asked to provide mid-semester and final evaluations of the interns.
-The College will contact employers at the appropriate time to collect these evaluations.
+The course instructor will contact employers at the appropriate time to collect these evaluations.